You should never, ever make the mistake of comparing yourself to other people.

 Although it may be simple to express in words, putting it into practice can be challenging.

 It is much simpler to get caught in what is commonly referred to as the “comparison trap.”

 This snare has caught quite a few people in today’s world, particularly those involved in website ownership and blogging.

-But you can break free of this and learn how to love yourself and your unique journey with blogging.
+However, you have the ability to break free of this and learn how to love both yourself and the unique journey you are taking with blogging.

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you click on them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.

 Why You Should Never Be Comparing Yourself With Others